Last Revised: 2011-09-01

 SECTION 3.
 Western Region

-For the purpose of these by-laws, Western States refers to a geographic region, which may include the States of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming, but may include other states and provinces desiring to affiliate with this region.
+For the purpose of these bylaws, Western States refers to a geographic region, which may include the States of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming, but may include other states and provinces desiring to affiliate with this region.

 ARTICLE II: Vision, Mission and Objectives